-Eggs are extremely nutrient-dense, as they’re low in calories but rich in many vital nutrients.
-A single large egg has approximately 72 calories, 6 grams of protein and a wide array of important vitamins and minerals.
+Eggs are extremely nutrient-dense and rich in many vital nutrients, making them one of the best low-calorie foods.
+A single large egg has approximately 72 calories, 6 grams of protein, and a wide array of important vitamins and minerals.

 Studies suggest that starting your day with a serving of eggs can reduce hunger and boost fullness.
 In a study in 30 women, those who ate eggs for breakfast instead of a bagel experienced greater feelings of fullness and consumed 105 fewer calories later in the day.